-The participation portion of your grade will be based on your completion of the prelecture quizzes and in-lecture questions on Top Hat, and on your consistent participation in the lab sessions.
-You will receive full credit for participation if you earn at least 85% of the points on Top Hat and if you participate in at least 85% of the lab sessions.
-If you earn x% of the Top Hat points or participate in x% of the lab sessions for a value of x that is less than 85, you will get x/85 of the possible points.
+Your participation grade will be based on three things: (1) the pre-lecture and inlecture questions on Top Hat, (2) lecture attendance taken using Top Hat, and (3) lab attendance.
+You will receive full credit for participation if you earn at least 85% of the points on Top Hat, make 85% of the lecture-attendance votes, and participate in at least 85% of the lab sessions.
+For a given component, if you end up with x% where x is less than 85, you will get x/85 of the possible points.

-Absences: The above participation policy is designed to allow for occasional absences due to illness or other special circumstances - including ones stemming from isolation for Covid.
-We will be recording the lectures and making the recordings available to everyone in the class.
-If you need to miss a lecture for any reason, you should simply watch the recording for that lecture as soon as possible after it is posted.
+Absences: The above participation policies are designed to allow for occasional absences due to illness or other special situations.
+We will record the lectures and make the recordings available to everyone.
+If you need to miss a lecture for any reason, you should watch the recording for that lecture as soon as possible after it is posted.
 In addition, you should keep up with the pre-lecture tasks and the current assignments.
-Please do not email your instructor for absences of this type.
+Please do not email your instructor about absences of this type.